angular/angular/aio/content/guide/glossary.md

 ## command-line interface (CLI)

-The [Angular CLI](https://cli.angular.io/) is a command-line tool for managing the Angular development cycle.
+The [Angular CLI](cli) is a command-line tool for managing the Angular development cycle.
 Use it to create the initial filesystem scaffolding for a [workspace](guide/glossary#workspace) or [project](guide/glossary#project), and to run [schematics](guide/glossary#schematic) that add and modify code for initial generic versions of various elements.
 The CLI supports all stages of the development cycle, including building, testing, bundling, and deployment.

 * To begin using the CLI for a new project, see [Getting Started](guide/quickstart).
-* To learn more about the full capabilities of the CLI, see the [Angular CLI documentation](https://github.com/angular/angular-cli/wiki).
+* To learn more about the full capabilities of the CLI, see the [CLI command reference](cli).

 {@a component}